-- Check the battery level when taking the camera out, and replace the batteries if necessary ( 20).
+- Check the battery level when taking the camera out, and replace the batteries if necessary (18).
 If possible, carry spare batteries when taking pictures on important occasions. - When recharging rechargeable batteries, do not recharge batteries that contain a different amount of charge, or batteries of different model numbers. - When charging EN-MH2 batteries using Battery Charger MH-72, charge two batteries at a time.
 When charging EN-MH2 batteries using Battery Charger MH-73, charge two or four batteries at a time.
 To charge EN-MH2 batteries, use only Battery Charger MH-72 or MH-73.
-Do not use these battery chargers to charge any other type of battery. - Battery capacity tends to decrease on cold days.
+Do not use these battery chargers to charge any other type of battery. - Do not use any battery charger other than the MH-70/71 to recharge EN-MH1 batteries.
+Do not use the MH-70/71 to charge any batteries other than EN-MH1 batteries.
+Set the Battery type setting (103) to COOLPIX (Ni-MH). - Battery capacity tends to decrease on cold days.
 Be sure that the batteries are fresh before heading outside to take pictures in cold weather.
 Keep spare batteries in a warm place and exchange as necessary.
 Once warmed, a cold battery may recover some of its charge. - Dirt on the battery terminals can prevent the camera from functioning. - Used batteries are a valuable resource.
 Please recycle used batteries in accordance with local regulations.